bita1371/CLTV-PREDICTION/README.md

 # ▪ Provide free shipping etc. opportunities.
 # ▪ Do not make suggestions in areas you know they are not interested in.
 # ▪ Loyalist customers can be turned into "brand advocates".
 These users
-# with Word-of-Mouth as they are already extremely loyal to the brand and products
+# mouth to mouth marketing as they are already extremely loyal to the brand and products
 # They are open to attracting new users and advocating products rather than the company.